 Controversy is fantastic for news content.
 The more controversy, the bigger the story plays in media.

-For content marketers, news may be a force for good or for evil.
-Here are 9 lessons content marketing can learn from the news media.
+For content marketers, the news may be a force for good or for evil.
+Here are 9 lessons content marketers can learn from the news media.

 To succeed with a small team, focus on your advantages.
 Be bold.
 Be quick.
 Be controversial.
 You can beat bigger teams the way David beat Goliath.

 Here’s my SlideShare presentation on David and Goliath content marketing from Content Marketing World.